 As a stay at home mom living on one small income, I was looking for legitimate ways to make extra money from home.
 I came across this thing called website usability testing that pays normal people like you and me to give feedback to companies about how user friendly their website is.
 I was able to start making money right away, it was easy to learn, and each test took about 20 minutes.
 You’ll need to do it during the time you are available and it’s quiet (aka no kids talking in the background).
 Then, you earn $10 every time!

 I knew if I did 1 test a day I could make an extra $300/month for 20 minutes of work per day.
 No experience needed.
 Here’s what website usability testing actually is, and how to get started on your first one.
+Also note that many website usability testing sites require a Mac, PC, or iPhone.

 What is website usability testing?